tomkerkhove/promitor/README.md

 ## License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.

+## Icon

+Created by Designify.me, BG from the Noun Project.